rondinif/gradle-multi-project-poc/README.md

 ```

 The final results should not change if also the `Classic` project is a spring-boot application,
-bun in in this case we'll use `gradle Classic:bootRun`
+bun in in this case we'll use `gradle Classic:bootRun` to run it.

 ## additional information about the testing/development environment